-Wondering where you can buy plant seeds online this year?
-Check out this list of my favourite Canadian seed companies.
+Are you wondering where you can buy seeds online this year?
+Check out this list of popular seed companies that ship to Canadian addresses.

 Whether you're container gardening on a balcony, or have a full garden bed at your disposal, ordering your seeds early will set you up for success later in the season.

-By ordering your plant seeds online now, you'll have access to more varieties before they sell out.
+By ordering your plant seeds online before spring arrives, you'll have access to more varieties before they sell out.
 Plus, you'll be able to get a jump-start on the growing season.

 I used to buy all of my seeds at work (which was a big box store that had a designated garden centre).
-But when COVID hit last year, we ran into an issue where seeds couldn't be sold during the province-wide lockdown.
+But when COVID hit, we ran into an issue where seeds couldn't be sold during the province-wide lockdown.

 Six Tips for Buying Seeds Online